 Active recovery involves performing low-intensity exercises like jogging or swimming after a high-intensity training session.

-Many athletes favour this approach to recovery over stationary rest, also called passive recovery, since it maintains blood circulation and starts the muscle repair process.
+Many athletes favour this approach to recovery over stationary rest, also called passive recovery, because it keeps blood flowing, accelerates nutrient delivery, and supports both physical, and mental recovery.

 However, you should avoid active recovery if you suspect an injury and opt for passive recovery or medical help instead.